- January 15, 2020

 About

-Wizardry: Labyrinth of Lost Souls is a single player role playing game with a fantasy theme.
+Wizardry: Labyrinth of Lost Souls is a single player tactical role playing game with fantasy and anime themes.
 It was developed by ACQUIRE Corp. and was released on January 15, 2020.
 It received mostly positive reviews from both critics and players.

 Wizardry: Labyrinth of Lost Souls Review - Stumbling in the dark